Famous for its bungee jumping natives, the 83 islands are located near Australia

 For a different kind of excitement and adrenaline kick, you can punt on a horse in Port Vila – the capital city in July.

 I will never forget feeling incredibly grown-up when visiting my Aunt in the fourth grade in primary school, and ‘gambling’ my abundance of Vatu (which was worth very little AUD) on horses that had cool sounding names.

 Vanuatu has a tropical and sub-tropical climate, a mild wet season and lush vegetation all year round.
 So, if you desire tranquility, then you can relax by an orchid or palm tree or if thrill-seeking is your travel style then I suggest you blaze down safari trails in your quad bike any time of the year.

 Zorbing: Port Vila go to this website for more details.

-Brittney Ihrig is an aspiring journalist from Sydney in Australia, and has been published in The Rising Nepal – an English newspaper in Nepal, Vivacity Magazine – in Kathmandu, Nepal and Air Asia's Travel 3Sixty in-flight magazine.
-Back in Sydney, Brittney has worked for 2RRR community radio station as a live news reader for a breakfast program, and also as content producer and host of the segment - The Local Bite: with Sunny and Brittney.
-Brittney's journalistic passions and interests lies in culture, travel, activism and psychology.
+Brittney Ihrig is an aspiring journalist from Sydney in Australia, and has been published in Rising Nepal – an English newspaper in Nepal, Vivacity Magazine – in Kathmandu, Nepal, and Air Asia’s Travel 3Sixty in-flight magazine.
+Brittney’s journalistic passions and interests lie in culture, travel, activism, and psychology.